Hayman Fire: Fatalities

-Ann Dow, 50, suffered a fatal asthma attack on the evening of June 10, 2002, when heavy smoke from the fire drifted over the Dows' home south of Florissant.
+Ann Dow, 50, suffered a fatal asthma attack on the evening of June 10, when heavy smoke from the fire drifted over Dow's home south of Florissant.
 She quickly lapsed into unconsciousness and paramedics could not revive her.
 Her death certificate lists the cause as "acute asthma attack due to or as a consequence of smoke inhalation."

-Five firefighters died from injuries sustained from a June 21, 2002, traffic accident en route to the Hayman fire from Oregon: Zach Zigich, Retha Shirley, Jacob Martindale, Danial Rama, and Bart Bailey.
+Five firefighters died from injuries sustained from a June 21 traffic accident en route to the fire from Oregon: Zach Zigich, Retha Shirley, Jacob Martindale, Danial Rama, and Bart Bailey.
 They are listed in the memorial to fallen firefighters on the Wildland Firefighter Foundation's website.